NEW: Dolomites Ski Highlights

 Ski hire is available locally and costs approx 12 Euros per day.
 We will be using 'classic' track skis for this trip.
 Your ski pass will cost approx 6 Euros per day which has to be good value!

 Accommodation will be based on sharing a twin room in a hotel in the lovely village of Dobbiaco, although a single room may be available for a supplement.
 Please contact us with regard to this.
 The hotels in the Dolomites are to a high standard and the food is delicious.
-We aim to use the 3* Hotel Tschurtschenthaler which has an excellent dining room, and a beautiful spa for relaxing after skiing.
-A single room may be available for a supplement.
+We aim to use the 3* Hotel Tschurtschenthaler which has an excellent dining room, and a beautiful spa for relaxing after skiing, however, this does require early booking, A single room may be available for a supplement.
 Please contact us for details.

 If choosing to travel by air you can fly to Innsbruck, Austria or Venice, Italy.
 Verona airport, Italy is another possibility.
 Note that Austrian Airways will carry ski bags free of charge (last updated 2017).